Thomas Wriothesley, 4th Earl of Southampton: Career

+He was educated at Eton College and St John's College, Cambridge.

-He succeeded to the earldom following his father's death in 1624, after which event he attended St. John's College, Cambridge.
+He succeeded to the earldom following deaths of both his father and his older brother James in the Netherlands in December 1624.
 At first, he sided with the Parliament supporters upon the controversies leading to the English Civil War, but upon his realisation of their propensity to violence, he became a loyal supporter of King Charles I. While remaining very loyal to the deposed monarch, he still worked for peace and represented the king at the peace conferences in 1643 and one at Uxbridge in 1645.
 He was allowed to remain in England, having paid fines to the Committee for Compounding with Delinquents of more than £6,000.

 Several months after the Restoration of the Monarchy in 1660, Lord Southampton was appointed Lord High Treasurer (8 September 1660), a position he occupied until his death.
 Samuel Pepys admired Southampton's integrity and the stoicism with which he endured his painful last illness, but clearly had doubts about his competence as Treasurer; in particular, he recorded Southampton's despairing words to him, having been asked to raise more funds at a Council meeting in April 1665: "Why, what means all this, Mr. Pepys?
 This is true, you say, but what would you have me do?
 I have given all I can for my life.
 Why will not people lend their money?"
 However Pepys admitted that Sir William Coventry, the colleague he most admired, was himself an admirer of Southampton, whom he described as "a great statesman".
 Coventry recalled that other ministers would joke that regardless of his complaints that it was "impossible" to find money, Southampton always succeeded in the end.
 Southampton however once grimly remarked that "Impossible will be found impossible at the last", an accurate prophecy of the crisis of 1672 which led to the Stop of the Exchequer.